ongraphpythondev/Redis-Cache/Readme.md

 Redis stores the data on the RAM which makes it faster.

 ##Drawback
-It has a drawback.
-"Whenever system crash then all the data will be lost because it stores the data on RAM".
+It has a drawback: "Whenever system crash then all the data will be lost because it stores the data on system's RAM".

 ###Install
-For making this POC, I used Linux(Ubuntu) Operating System.
+The project uses Linux(Ubuntu) Operating System.
 So For linux, you have to run the following command:

 >sudo apt-get install redis